Alfresco/docs-activiti-enterprise/docs/modeling/interfaces.md

 The user interfaces (UI) section of the Modeling Application allows for user interfaces to be configured and deployed with an application.
 The user interfaces available are:

 * [Alfresco Process Workspace](../workspace/README.md) to start and action processes and tasks.
-* [Alfresco Content Application](https://github.com/Alfresco/alfresco-content-app) to view content associated to processes and tasks.
+* [Alfresco Digital Workspace](https://docs.alfresco.com/adw/concepts/welcome-adw.html) to view content associated to processes and tasks.

 ## Naming
 UI names must be in lowercase and between 1 and 26 characters in length.
 Alphanumeric characters and hyphens are allowed, however the name must begin with a letter and end alphanumerically.